LS554/appimagelight/README.md

 ## Usage

-`appimagetool` is used to generate an AppImage from an existing `AppDir`.
+`appimagepatched` is used to generate an AppImage from an existing `AppDir`.
 Many community-provided higher-level [tools for deploying applications in AppImage format](https://github.com/AppImageCommunity/awesome-appimage/blob/main/README.md#appimage-developer-tools) use it internally.
-A precompiled version can be downloaded on [GitHub Releases](../..//releases), but in most cases you will be better off using one of the higher-level tools instead of using `appimagetool` directly.
+A precompiled version can be downloaded on [GitHub Releases](../..//releases), but in most cases you will be better off using one of the higher-level tools instead of using `appimagepatched` directly.

 Usage in a nutshell, assuming that you already have an [AppDir](https://github.com/AppImage/AppImageSpec/blob/master/draft.md#appdir) in place:

 ```
-ARCH=x86_64 ./appimagetool someinput.AppDir someoutput
+ARCH=x86_64 ./appimagepatched someinput.AppDir someoutput
 ```

 Detailed usage:
 ```
 Usage:
-  appimagetool [OPTION...]
+  appimagepatched [OPTION...]
 SOURCE [DESTINATION] - Generate AppImages from existing AppDirs

 Help Options:
   -h, --help                  Show help options